Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 It is a first operational map for turning the reading agenda into studies.

+Near-neighbor competition means that written signs sharing handshape, location, movement, or spatial-configuration features may compete during recognition in ways analogous to neighborhood effects in print reading.

 | Research area | Early task | Possible measures |
 | --- | --- | --- |
 | Unit recognition | Identify isolated written signs under controlled variation | Accuracy, latency, confidence |